radiantearth/stac-spec/extensions/README.md

 ### Directory Structure

 A STAC extension can have references to additional schemas within the extension schema.
-An example of this is the STAC item spec and the accompanying geojson spec.

-These files should be kept together in order to preserve relative `$ref` links within the json schema.
+These files should be kept together in order to preserve relative `$ref` links.

 An example of this is from the [item.json](https://github.com/radiantearth/stac-spec/blob/master/item-spec/json-schema/item.json#L19) specification file.

 ```json